Plastiche/seattle-python-401d10/class-09-deployment/README.md

 ## Learning Objectives

 - Students will develop an application that can be viewed in an online hosted environment
-- Students will understand how AWS EC2 can work to support the deployment process
+- Students will understand how AWS can work to support the deployment process
+- Students will learn three of the fundamental AWS services: IAM, EC2, and RDS

 ## Outline